diasks2/amcharts_example/README.md

 Now navigate to http://[yourappname].herokuapp.com/countries/new

-You can visit the example for this tutorial here: [http://amcharts-example.herokuapp.com/countries/new](http://amcharts-example.herokuapp.com/countries/new)
+You can visit the example for this tutorial here: [http://amcharts-example.herokuapp.com/countries/new](http://amcharts-example.herokuapp.com/countries/new)and enter in some data.